yonrasgg/TechNomadiX/_posts/2024-07-02-user-stories-in-agile-methodologies.md

 *[Reference: The Three Cs of User Stories](https://www.agilealliance.org/glossary/three-cs/)*

-## Section 3: The INVEST Model for User Stories
+## The INVEST Model for User Stories

 The **INVEST** model, created by Bill Wake, defines six characteristics that make a user story effective: